 f.
 If a student has multiple positions, the responsibility for overtime payment is prorated based on the number of hours worked in each appointment during the week in which the overtime occurred.

 a.
-Regular wage student employees must enroll for at least six semester credit hours in the fall and spring semesters unless the student is in the last semester of enrollment.
-During the summer session, enrollment is not required and the student may work a maximum of forty hours per week with the stipulation that they are enrolled in a minimum of six semester credit hours in the following fall semester.
+Regular-wage student employees must enroll for at least six semester credit hours in the fall and spring semesters unless the student is in the last semester of enrollment.
+During the summer session, enrollment is not required and the student may work a maximum of 40 hours per week with the stipulation that they are enrolled in a minimum of six semester credit hours in the following fall semester and the annual accumulation of work hours is ACA compliant.
 The appropriate university vice president will address exceptions on an individual basis.

 c.
-Eligible students are normally awarded federal or state work study funds for the nine-month academic year (fall and spring semesters) or summer session.
-The award period, as well as the amount, is reflected on the studentís financial aid information on the Texas State Self-Service site.
-From this page, the student must complete the Work-Study Eligibility Notification, present it to the employing department, and submit it to FAS before beginning work.
-One-half of an academic year award is for the fall semester and one-half is for the spring semester unless otherwise indicated on the Texas State Self-Service site.
-The student may be able to transfer one-half of fall semester award balances to the spring semester award.
-A summer federal or state work study award is separate from fall or spring.
-To apply for summer work-study funds, a student must, in addition to having a current year FAFSA on file with FAS, complete a Summer Financial Aid Application, which requires a new Work Study Eligibility Notification.
+Eligible students are normally awarded federal or state work-study funds for the nine-month academic year (fall and spring semesters) or summer session.
+The award period, as well as the amount, is reflected on the student’s financial aid information on the Texas State Self-Service site.
+From this page, the student must complete the Work-Study Authorization, present it to the employing department, and submit it to FAS before beginning work.
+One-half of an academic year award is for the fall semester and one-half is for the spring semester, unless otherwise indicated on the Texas State Self-Service site.
+The student may be able to transfer the remaining fall semester award balances to the spring semester award.
+A summer federal or state work-study award is separate from fall or spring.
+To apply for summer work-study funds, a student must, in addition to having a current year FAFSA on file with FAS, complete a Summer Financial Aid Application, which requires a new Work-Study Authorization.

 a.
 Once appointed via a PCR, the department head does not need to perform any action on student employees continuing employment in the same position unless there is a break in service.
-A break in employment is a full fall or spring semester, or summer session.
+If inactive, the student should be terminated as of the last day worked.

 b.
 Students who do not work the summer session require a separation PCR.
 The department head must complete a separation PCR as soon as the last working day is confirmed with time entry completed and approved.

 a.
-The department head will complete and submit a PCR to the HR-MDC whenever a student either voluntarily resigns or is terminated.
+The department head will complete and submit a PCR to Human Resources whenever a student either voluntarily resigns or is terminated.

 b.
 The department head will make all separations effective the last day the student actually worked.